aimms/how-to/Articles/310/310-integrate-gss-server-job.rst

 Integrate GuardServerSession library with your application
 ===========================================================

-.. todo:: remarks about input case identifier and output case identifiers from GSS.

 This article describes how to integrate the delegation of your jobs with the `GuardServerSession` library.

 The following needs to be considered: